junxit/us-congress-bills-111/metadata.md

 - 2010-07-15 — Placed on the House Calendar, Calendar No. 216.
 - 2010-07-15 — Reported by the Committee on Transportation.
 H. Rept.
 111-541.
 - 2010-07-15 — Reported by the Committee on Transportation.
 H. Rept.
 111-541.
+- 2010-07-27 — Considered under suspension of the rules. (consideration: CR H6071-6074)
+- 2010-07-27 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+258.
+- 2010-07-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-27 — Mr. Cummings moved to suspend the rules and agree to the resolution.
+- 2010-07-27 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6071)
+- 2010-07-27 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6071)